 What matters is that we are consistent, if only for 5-10 minutes a day.
 I taught meditation at a conference for cancer survivors in Mexico, focusing on how to make it both enjoyable and effective.

-You’ll find the highlights below:
+You will find the highlights below:

-What Do Meditations Involve?
+What Does Meditation Involve?

 What comes to mind with the word meditation?
 In the past, it might have been a monk sitting calmly under a tree.
 Is meditation sitting still, quieting the mind, and listening to your breath?